How to Build Your Photography Portfolio's SEO (Without Being an SEO Expert)

 If you're new to SEO:

-2. Search for yourself.
+Search for yourself.
 Google your name and your specialty + location.
 Where do you rank?
+If you're not on page one for your own name, that's a problem to fix first.

-3. Audit your site.
+Audit your site content.
 Is it clear what you do and where?
+Does each page have meaningful text—not just images?
 Is it fast and mobile-friendly?

-4. Find your stock photos.
+Find your stock photos.
 Where are they being used?
+Do a reverse image search on your top 5 most downloaded photos.
 Are any sites crediting you?

 The photographers who take SEO seriously build sustainable businesses.
-The ones who ignore it stay dependent on referrals and luck.
+The ones who ignore it stay dependent on referrals, word of mouth, and social media algorithms—all of which are less predictable and harder to control.

 Building backlinks from your stock photos is one of the most efficient ways to improve your portfolio's SEO.
 Join the Backlink Harvest waitlist to learn when we launch.